LornBKerr/lbk_library/README.md

 element default values and validity checks for dialog entries, and a number of canned message box dialogs.

-The **gui.ErrorFram** extends the standard QFrame to provide a simple container for a QLineEdit or QComboBox to indicate an entry error with a 2px Red Border on error without dealing with stylesheets or palette changes on the contained widget.
+The **gui.ErrorFram** class extends the standard QFrame to provide a simple container for a QLineEdit or QComboBox to indicate an entry error with a 2px Red Border on error without dealing with stylesheets or palette changes on the contained widget.

-The **gui.FocusComboBox** extends the standard QComboBox to include handling the "FocusOut' event to emit the 'activated' signal to enable error checking on lost of focus.
+The **gui.ComboBox** class extends the standard QComboBox to include handling the "FocusOut' event to emit the 'activated' signal to enable error checking on lost of focus.

-The **gui.LineEdit** extends the standard QLineEdit to include handling the "FocusOut' event to emit the 'editingFinished' signal to enable error checking on lost of focus.
+The **gui.LineEdit** class extends the standard QLineEdit to include handling the "FocusOut' event to emit the 'editingFinished' signal to enable error checking on lost of focus.

+The **gui.RowState** class enumerates the various states an editable table row may have.

+The **gui.TablePushButton**+ class extends a QPushButton to be used in a QTableWidgetCell.
+The button 'clicked' signal is forwarded as 'cellClicked' signal with rowNumber and button ID as parameters.

+The **gui.TableButtonGroup** class contains a group of TablePushButtons.

+The **gui.TableComboBox**+ class encapsules a ComboBox and an ErrorFrame into a widget to place in a QtableWidget cell, exposing row and column numbers and allow selecting and getting a value on the selection index on the combo box.
+The widget automatically resized to the width and height of the containing table cell.
+The "FocusOut' event and the 'activated' signal are both captured to emit the 'cellChanged' signal.

+The **gui.TableLineEdit** class encapsules a LineEdit and an ErrorFrame into a widget to place in a QTableWidget cell, exposing row and column numbers and allow setting and getting the text displayed.
+The widget automatically resized to the width and height of the containing table cell.
+The "FocusOut' event and the 'editingFinished' signal are both captured to emit the 'cellChanged' signal.